Big-Fig/Fediverse.app/README.md

 To build Fedi you need to specify Flutter version in [`.fvm/fvm_config.json`](.fvm/fvm_config.json) field `flutterSdkVersion`.

-You can achieve this by specifing your system Flutter version by using `flutter version $version` or using FVM
+You can achieve this by specifying your system Flutter version by using `flutter version $version` or using FVM

 #### Flutter Version Management(FVM)